mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 [^mc]:  Make code is a block based programming environment.
 [^el]: Edlab website archive has a record of this event. https://mickfuzz.github.io/edlab/index.html_p=903.html
 [^he]: Home Education Greater Manchester (Facebook group) https://www.facebook.com/groups/313791918658167, Greater Manchester Home Educators (Facebook group) https://www.facebook.com/groups/164014243270, MADCOW (Email group) a large invite only email group.
+[nv]: Nvivo software is proprietary and costly, but is provided by my University which also provides training which I attended.
+[vf]: The process was tricky due to the deficit of fine control of video playback within Nvivo.
+This became intolerable and clearly unsustainable for a full process.